 - Individual needs are addressed as and when they arise, for example writing slopes, aids for dyslexia, specialist chairs.

-- There is a disabled parking space and also parking for mobility scooters.
+- There is a disabled parking space available on request

 How will the school prepare and support my child when joining the school and transfering to a new school?